Impure Simplicial Complexes: Complete Axiomatization: Introduction

 Below the complexes we find the corresponding Kripke models.
-In this visualization, the upper indices to a state make explicit who is alive in this state.
+In this visualization, the upper indices to a {world} make explicit who is alive in this {world}.
 It is merely a depiction of models with symmetric and transitive relations, also known as \emph{partial equivalence relations}.
-Such a relation is a partial equivalence in the sense that it is an equivalence relation when restricted to the worlds where it is not empty, i.e., in our terms, where the agent is alive.
+Such a relation is a partial equivalence in the sense that it is an equivalence relation when restricted to the worlds where it is not empty, \ie~in our terms, where the agent is alive.

-In the Kripke model on the left, as $c$ is dead in the $0_a1_b0_c$ world and alive in the $0_a1_b1_c$~world, the relation for agent $c$ is restricted to the reflexive arrow from $0_a1_b1_c$ to itself.
-The Kripke model representation, unlike the impure simplicial complex, contains superfluous information: even though $c$ is dead in the world $0_a1_b0_c$, local variable $p_c$ is false there.
-Therefore, another representation of the same impure complex is the model $0_a1_b1_c$~$\overset{a}{\text{---{}---}}$~$0_a1_b1_c$, where again $c$ is dead in $0_a1_b1_c$.
+In the Kripke model on the left, as $c$~is dead in the $0_a1_b0_c$~world and alive in the $0_a1_b1_c$~world, the relation for agent~$c$ is restricted to the reflexive arrow from~$0_a1_b1_c$ to itself.
+The Kripke model representation, unlike the impure simplicial complex, contains superfluous information: even though $c$~is dead in the world~$0_a1_b0_c$, local variable~$p_c$ is false there.
+Therefore, another representation of the same impure complex is the model~$0_a1_b1_c$~$\overset{a}{\text{---{}---}}$~$0_a1_b1_c$, where again~$c$ is dead in~$0_a1_b1_c$.
+(Strictly speaking, the number of such representations depends on how many local variables agent~$c$ has.)

-Similarly, in the Kripke model in the middle, $c$ is dead on the left and $b$ is dead on the right.
+Similarly, in the Kripke model in the middle, $c$~is dead on the left and $b$~is dead on the right.
 Accordingly, there are four different Kripke models corresponding to the simplicial complex above it.

 These are some examples of pure and impure complexes, and how they are used to model agents' reasoning about each other.